EspeCabrer/backend-Language-academy/README.md

 Swagger docs are available under `/api`.
 The generation of the documents depend upon the metadata extraction during build time.
 Therefore, execute `npm run build` to ensure that the docs are at its latest version.

 http://localhost:3000/api

+Test
+Inscribir a un alumno a un curso